jrjamies/jessicajamieson.github.io/index.md

 exploring the connections between art and technology.

 When I am not investigating the latest web technologies, you <br/>
-can find me scaling a rock wall, experimenting with a new recipe, <br/>
+can find me climbing a rock wall, experimenting with new recipes, <br/>
 or curled up with good book and a mug of chai tea.